LIVEABOARD SEARCH

 Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, dives (as detailed in the safaris above), experienced English-speaking divemasters (1 guide for 6 scuba divers), standard tanks, weights and weight belts, CD of photos/video at the end of the tour, complimentary photography workshop, Nautilus Lifeline marine rescue GPS, Dive Alert, SMB safety sausage, torch, tank beacon, sales tax.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (USD 255 per week), dive computer (USD 50 per week), dive insurance, park fees to be paid in advance (Socorro: USD 219 per diving day), port fee per cruise (USD 35).
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (USD 255 per week), dive computer (USD 50 per week), dive insurance, park fees (Socorro: USD 216 per diving day) payable in advance by guests directly to the liveaboard, port fee per cruise (USD 35).
 Note: park fees are waived for retirees and pensioners over the age of 60 years old.
 A 75% discount on park fees is available for active students and teachers.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

 Optional extras: Alcoholic drinks, steel and specialized tanks, nitrox fills for enriched air divers (USD 20 per day), rebreather support (including zorb), gas mixes.
 Unless otherwise stated, all the listed items need to be paid on arrival.
 Note: prices of items purchased onboard are subject to change.